Nadia Kinani, Lower School Principal

-Arik Saporta, high school The former director of a matnas (community center) in the low-income Jerusalem neighborhood of Kiryat Yovel, Arik went on to help start Etgarim, a nonprofit organization providing stimulating outdoor experiences to special-education teens.
+Arik is a long-time manager and educator.
+He is the former director of a community center in the low-income Jerusalem neighborhood of Kiryat Yovel, and went on to help start Etgarim, a nonprofit organization providing stimulating outdoor experiences to special-education teens.
 Later he entered the Mandel School for Educational Leadership and, working with a few other dynamic activists, created Jerusalem Venture Partners, an agency attempting to close educational gaps for underprivileged and struggling students.
-He is married with four kids, ages 4, 8,10 and 12.
+He is married with four kids, two of whom are students at Hand in Hand..